Patient vs. Impatient Personality Traits

 What is the opposite of an impatient employee?

-On the other hand, some people tend to be patient in the workplace.
+The opposite of impatient people are people who tend to be patient and methodical in the workplace.

 What does it mean to be patient?